 Richard Allen charged in 2017 murders of Libby German and Abby Williams in Delphi, Indiana

-(CBS) -- Five years after two teenage girls were killed in Delphi, Indiana, Indiana State Police on Monday announced an arrest in the case.
+(CBS) -- More than five years after two teenage girls were killed in Delphi, Indiana, Indiana State Police on Monday announced an arrest in the case.

 "Today is not a day to celebrate, but the arrest of Richard M. Allen, of Delphi, on two counts of murder is sure a major step in leading to a conclusion of this long-term and complex investigation," Carter said.